jpastuszek/httpthumbnailer/README.md

 ### Thumbnail width and height

-Width and height values are in pixels and are interpreted depending on operation used.
+Width and height values are in pixels and are interpreted depending on method used.
 `input` string can be used for width and/or height to use input image width or height.

 ### Thumbnail options